 CWSRF Emerging Contaminants - Frequent Questions and Answers

-DISCLAIMER: This list of questions and answers is intended to compile and update previously published responses to questions about the CWSRF Emerging Contaminants supplemental appropriation.
-This list compiles key questions from the January 2023 Webinar (pdf) (209.93 KB) and the March 2022 Bipartisan Infrastructure Law CWSRF Emerging Contaminants Supplemental Appropriation Frequently Asked Questions (pdf) (211.4 KB).
-Responses presented here supersede information provided in previously published documents.
+DISCLAIMER: The information in this webpage is intended to compile and update previously published responses to questions about the CWSRF Emerging Contaminants supplemental appropriation.
+This list compiles key questions from the Clean Water State Revolving Fund Emerging Contaminants Supplemental Appropriation Webinar (January 2023) (pdf) (210 KB) and the Bipartisan Infrastructure Law Clean Water State Revolving Fund Emerging Contaminants Supplemental Appropriation Frequently Asked Questions (March 2022) (pdf) (211 KB).
+Responses presented herein supersede information provided in previously published documents.

 If you have a specific question related to a project you are considering for CWSRF Emerging Contaminants funds, contact your state CWSRF program or EPA staff by emailing the CWSRF emerging contaminants email box (cwsrfEC@epa.gov).